 General Education Requirements for A.B.
 Students

-- Science and Technology (STL/STN)--two courses.
-At least one course must be a science and technology course with laboratory (STL).
-Students may elect a second laboratory science course, or a nonlaboratory science course (STN).
+- Science and Engineering (SEL/SEN)—two courses.
+At least one course must be a science and engineering course with laboratory (SEL).
+Students may elect a second laboratory science course, or a non-laboratory science course (SEN).

 General Education Requirements for B.S.E.
 Students